mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 ## The final month

 By May, we were seven months into this four-week rebranding, and I'd already spent $46k on what was supposed to be a $7k project.
 Every month, it seemed like we were weeks away from the finish line.
-And every month, something prevented WebAgency from finishing any of the work I cared about.
+And every month, something popped up to prevent WebAgency from finishing anything I cared about.

 I had to cut things off or this project could drag on forever, so I gave WebAgency the required 28 days' notice.